UPDATED: FEBRUARY 2022

 THE DUROMAX WAY

 We understand that having dependable power whenever and wherever you need it provides comfort, safety, and peace of mind.
 This is especially important when you live in a place that’s prone to power outages — whether it’s from hurricanes, earthquakes, tornadoes, or wildfires.
-During a time of disaster, it’s crucial to have something you can rely on.
+During a time of disaster, it’s crucial to have something you can rely on for continuous power.

 DuroMax offers an array of portable generators that are perfect for home backup.
 Our vision is focused on the quality, reliability, and durability of our products, combined with outstanding customer service.